ksasso1028/vintage-vectors/README.md

 - **Memory Efficiency**: By leveraging the channel dimension to store words and the feature dimension to represent the word itself, VintageVectors may provide a memory-friendly solution compared to traditional tokenization methods.

 - **Preservation of Word Structure**: Encoding words as sequences of characters preserves the internal structure, which could be advantageous for tasks requiring character-level understanding.

+-  **Handle any language out of the box**: Using code points allows us to model any character within unicode.

 ### Inspiration